jsherfey/dnsim/kramer/README.txt

 This should contain the original Kramer model code from Jason.
-The code should be unchanged, except I added a single function called
+The code should be unchanged, directly from the zip files.

-kramer/kramer/kramer_remove_all_but_IB.m

-This implements the full kramer model with the B, RS, and LTS cells cut out.
-This is a test to make sure that the model IB cells in the kramer model are the same as the kramer_IB model.
-IT appears that they are (see Google Doc presentation)